olivieradjagba/sign-language-alphabet-recognition/README.md

 This project aims to classify sign language alphabets and digits using three different deep learning models: a Convolutional Neural Network (CNN), a Transfer Learning model based on ResNet18, and a Vision Transformer (ViT) model built from scratch.
 By comparing their performance, we aim to identify the most effective approach for sign language classification.

+## Dataset

+The dataset used for this project is the ASL dataset from Hugging Face, available [here](https://huggingface.co/datasets/Hemg/sign_language_dataset).
+It can also be found on Kaggle [here](https://www.kaggle.com/datasets/ayuraj/asl-dataset).
+The dataset has been split into three parts:

+-   70% Training Set
+-   15% Validation Set
+-   15% Testing Set

 ## Models Overview

 ### 1. CNN Model